VTV8

-VTV8 is TV Channel country region Central, Central highland region Vietnam.
-Channel VTV8 is broadcast with a duration of 24 hours a day, with rich content including programs news, categories, sports, entertainment built based on the materials and tastes of the audience in Central and Central highland in Vietnam.
-The official channel is broadcast from 00:00 on 1 January 2016 according to the approved National Press Planning Scheme, is the result of merging 3 TV channels regions of VTVbefore, including VTVHue, VTVDa Nang and VTVPhu Yen.
+VTV8 is TV Channel country region Central and Central Highlands region Vietnam.
+Channel VTV8 is broadcast with a duration of 24/7, including news, sports and entertainment programming targeting the audience in the Central and Central highlands regions of Vietnam.
+The official channel is broadcast from 00:00 on 1 January 2016 according to the approved National Press Planning Scheme, is the result of merging 3 TV channels regions of VTV before, including VTV Hue, VTV Da Nang and VTV Phu Yen.